 The Highland Spirit Bed and Breakfast is situated in the village of Dufftown, the Malt Whisky Capital of the World, in the heart of Speyside.
 It is an ideal accommodation base for the Malt Whisky and Castle Trails.

 We aim to provide a high level of comfort and service.
-The Visit Scotland 4-star prestigious GOLD rating (for exceptional custmer care) and being No 1 on Trip Advisor for Moray, Speyside and Malt Whisky Trails reflect what we offer our guests.
+We have been rated by Visit Scotland as 4-star with the prestigious GOLD award (for exceptional customer care).
+We are also No 1 on Trip Advisor for Moray, Speyside and Malt Whisky Trail.
 We have been coveted the "Taste Our Best" award for the use of local and quality Scottish produce.

-We are situated in a quiet elevated location with wonderful views.
-Just a few minutes walk away from the village centre which has places to eat and shops.
-Our beds and showers are of a high hotel standard.
-Each of the 3 spacious superking rooms are individually themed to the history of the house, and are characterful with uncommon details.
+We are located in a quiet elevated location with wonderful views yet just a few minutes walk away from the village centre with places to eat and shops etc. Our beds and showers are of a high hotel standard.
+Each of the 3 spacious super king rooms are individually themed to the history of the house, and are characterful with uncommon details.